 How to Book the Flights You’ve Chosen

-If you have a credit card that gives you bonus points for booking a ticket directly with the airline (like 3 miles per $1 you spend with the American Express Premier Rewards Gold card), then buying your ticket through the airline website might make the most sense.
+If you have a credit card that gives you bonus points for booking a ticket directly with the airline (like 3 miles per $1 you spend with the Premier Rewards Gold Card from American Express ), then buying your ticket through the airline website might make the most sense.

 And you might consider using a credit card like the Barclaycard Arrival Plus, because you can redeem miles as statement credits worth 2.2% cash back for travel (including online travel agencies).

 You may not always find the exact fare you want.
 Sometimes you have to check several websites.

 I went to the US Airways website to find the ticket in the previous example, and it was easy to find the same fare and itinerary.

 Then just go ahead and book like you would any other airline ticket!

 ITA Matrix is a very powerful airfare search tool which lets you search for the cheapest airfares.
 It’s a search tool only – you can NOT book a ticket on ITA Matrix.